lucanovello/starter-express-prisma-jwt/docs/ops/runbook.md

 - **Database**: Postgres 15 with Prisma migrations.
 Migrate on boot via `npx prisma migrate deploy`.
 - **Cache / rate limit**: Redis 7 used for login attempt tracking and shared rate limiting.
 - **Health probes**: `/health` (liveness) and `/ready` (readiness, fails when Postgres is unavailable).
+- **Bare-metal entrypoint**: `npm run start:prod` builds, runs `prisma migrate deploy` against `DATABASE_URL`, and starts `node dist/index.js`.
+Use `npm run start:runtime` only when migrations are applied separately (for example managed pipelines).
+- **Full-stack dev compose**: `docker compose --profile dev-app up` starts the API alongside the bundled Postgres and Redis services.
+The container installs dependencies, runs `prisma migrate deploy`, and then `npm run dev`, so keep Prisma migrations committed to keep the compose database in sync.

 ## Environment & secrets